t-ru/go-isgorun/README.md

 ## Description

-There is no easy way to detect if an executable was startet by \"go run\"<br>
+There is no easy way to detect if an executable was startet by \"go run\".<br>

 All solutions I've found:
 - are not multiplatform